Saffron Revolution: September 2007 – Escalation

 On 5 September 2007, Burmese troops forcibly broke up a peaceful demonstration in Pakokku and injured three monks.
 It was further reported that one monk was killed.
 This report however was never confirmed but quoted as a reason for the monks' protests starting on September 18.
-Document 6.1 The next day, younger monks in Pakokku briefly took several government officials hostage in retaliation.
+The next day, younger monks in Pakokku briefly took several government officials hostage in retaliation.
 They demanded an apology by the deadline of 17 September but the military refused to apologise.
 This sparked protests involving increasing numbers of monks in conjunction with the withdrawal of religious services for the military.
 Their role in the protests was significant due to the reverence paid to them by the civilian population and the military.
 After these events, protests began spreading across Myanmar, including Yangon (also known as Rangoon), Sittwe, Pakokku and Mandalay.

 On 22 September around two thousand monks marched through Yangon and ten thousand through Mandalay, with other demonstrations in five townships across Myanmar.
 Those marching through the capital chanted the "Myitta Thote" (the Buddha's words on loving kindness) marching through a barricade on the street in front of Nobel Peace Prize laureate Aung San Suu Kyi.
 Although still under house arrest, Suu Kyi made a brief public appearance at the gate of her residence to accept the blessings of the Buddhist monks.

 In Mandalay, estimated to have 200 monasteries, monks were said to have told people not to join the protests, which ended peacefully.

 As of 22 September 2007, the Buddhist monks were reported to have withdrawn spiritual services from all military personnel in a symbolic move that was seen as very powerful in such a deeply religious country as Burma.
 The military rulers seemed at a loss as to how to deal with the demonstrations by the monks as using violence against monks would incense and enrage the people of Burma even further, almost certainly prompting massive civil unrest and perhaps violence.
 However, the longer the junta allowed the protests to continue, the weaker the regime could look.
 The danger is that eventually the military government will be forced to act rashly and doing so will provoke the citizenry even more.
 Some international news agencies are referring to the uprising as a 'Saffron Revolution'.

 On 23 September, 150 nuns joined the protests in Yangon.
 On that day, some 15,000 Buddhist monks and laymen marched through the streets of Yangon in the sixth day of escalating peaceful protests against the Burmese military regime.
 The Alliance of All Burmese Buddhist Monks vowed to continue the protests until the Burmese military junta is deposed.